TypingDNA/TypingDnaRecorder-JavaScript/README.md

 Resets the history stack of recorded typing events.

 ### TypingDNA.start()
-Automatically called at initilization.
+Automatically called at initialization.
 It starts the recording of typing events.
 You only have to call .start() to resume recording after a .stop()

 ### TypingDNA.stop()
 Ends the recording of further typing events.